denliehoo/multi-swap/README.md

 https://hackernoon.com/how-to-deploy-a-react-application-with-firebase-hosting-p92m37b7

 # Redeploy instructions
-npm run build
+- npm run build
-firebase use <project-id>
+- firebase use <project-id>  <- Note: can be found in firebase console in the project. e.g. for this case it is multiswap-b2243
-firebase serve     <- to test first firebase deploy    <- to deploy
+- firebase serve     <- to test first
+- firebase deploy    <- to deploy